jrast/littlefs-python/README.rst

 Quick Examples
 ==============
-Let's create a image ready to transfer to a flash memory:
+Let's create a image ready to transfer to a flash memory using the pythonic interface:

 .. code:: python